nim-lang/Nim/doc/docgen.rst

 This will generate an index of all the exported symbols in the input Nim module, and put it into a neighboring file with the extension of ``.idx``.
-The index file is line-oriented (newlines have to be escaped).
-Each line represents a tab-separated record of several columns, the first two mandatory, the rest optional.
+The index file is line oriented (newlines have to be escaped).
+Each line represents a tab separated record of several columns, the first two mandatory, the rest optional.
 See the `Index (idx) file format`_ section for details.

 Once index files have been generated for one or more modules, the Nim